What Is A Deed?

 In addition, the signature of the person executing the deed must also be witnessed in order to take legal effect.
 The witness’ name and personal home address must be included near the deed maker’s signature, typically directly under it.

 In the case of the witness’ signature, it must be eligible and in print form so that he or she can attest to the transaction and the identity of the deed maker at a later date if need be.
 The witness contained within the transaction must not be a spouse or close relative to the deed maker; and best, not a life partner either.
+The choice of impartial witnesses who have no connection to the person who created the deed also contributes to the integrity and impartiality of the transaction categorization.

 Some other instances when a deed may be used include: